wp-plugins/qr-code/readme.txt

 == Installation ==

 1. Extract the plugin folder from the downloaded ZIP file.
-2. Upload BAW qrcode to your /wp-content/plugins/ directory.
+2. Upload qrcode to your /wp-content/plugins/ directory.
 3. Activate the plugin from the "Plugins" page in your Dashboard.
-4. Activate the widget through the 'Widgets' menu in WordPress
+4. Activate the widget or using [qrcode] shortcode

 == Frequently Asked Questions ==
 None

 == Screenshots ==
+There are no screenshots yet.

+== Upgrade Notice ==
 None

-== Upgrade Notice ==
-Nothing

 == Changelog ==

-None
+= 0.3 =
+* Added shortcode